Monotoba/FLOW-MATIC-2025/README.md

 The system was also very flexible, allowing users to create their own functions and subroutines.

 In this repository, I've revisited the Flow-Matic programming system and create a modern interpreter for it.
-I also adding some extensions to the interpreter, such as a console I/O extension and a currency conversion extension.
+I'm also adding some extensions to the interpreter, such as a console I/O extension and a currency conversion extension.
 You can see a full list of extensions in the `docs` folder, refer to the index.md or manual.md files.

 FLOW-MATIC 2025 also includes a simple extension mechanism to allow users to create their own extensions.